polyphony-chat/docs/docs/Overviews/core.md

     This overview page is not yet finished.
 However, that what is there is already representative of what the polyproto protocol is about.

-polyproto is a federated protocol, engineered around what is most important in any application: User Experience.
+polyproto is a federated identity and message exchange protocol, which can be used for almost anything.
-Read this document for an overview of the concepts and ideas behind polyproto.
+If you'd like to build an application where federation, user control and data integrity are wanted, then polyproto is most likely for you.
+Read this overview to get to know the core concepts and technologies used in the protocol.

 ## Identity